The Perturbing New Treatment of Patents Under the Tax Cut & Jobs Act (TCJA)

 - If she assigns the patent to a corporation, the benefit of §1235 is lost.

-- So she needed to pay particularly close to business formation and how she comported herself.
+- So she needed to pay particularly close attention to business formation and how she comported herself.

 If you've made it this far - thank you fellow tax nerd!
 Two juicy tidbits: